gmichaud/Velixo-MailTrack/README.md

 * Clicked

 ### Using MailTrack
-A Tracking tab is added to the e-mail activity page:
+MailTrack adds a new Tracking tab to the e-mail activity page.
+Events that are received from SendGrid will be automatically added to the relevant e-mail, provided that this e-mail was originally sent through SendGrid:

 ![Tracking Tab](http://gmichaud.github.com/images/mailtrack/trackingtab.png)

-Events that are received from SendGrid will be automatically added to the relevant e-mail, provided that this e-mail was originally sent through SendGrid.

 ### Configuring Chrome Push Notifications
 Push Notifications are only available on Google Chrome for Windows/Mac/Android.
 Other browsers do not supported the required features.
 Please also note that your website must be accessed using HTTPS